applivery/applivery-ios-sdk/README.md

 Add the following line to your's Cartfile

 ```
-github "applivery/applivery-ios-sdk" ~> 2.0
+github "applivery/applivery-ios-sdk" ~> 1.3
 ```
 and then run `carthage update`.
 More info about Carthage [here](https://github.com/Carthage/Carthage#installing-carthage).

-*Note*: If you need to compile your app using XCode 7, you should use an 1.x version.
+*Note*: If you need to compile your app using XCode 7, you should use v1.2 version.

 #### Or you can try manually